Pfitsch: Ansitz Wiesenheim

 Ansitz Wiesenheim is a three level palace with a low triangular pediment and an “Erker” tower with a saddle roof, placed at one corner of the building.
 The Medieval nucleus has a small wooden hall and rooms rebuilt around in the 17th century with the rooftree at sight.

 Haidenschaft

 Haidenschaft was a tower-house situated on the left side of Eisack river, in the municipality of Pfitsch, outside the jurisdiction of Sterzing and known since 1425.
 In 1553 was bought from the mining society Kössental.
 The front has an Erker on each of the three floors, it was restored in Baroque, with three bull's eye on the pediment, in the 18th century.
 It was known as “Tua House” from the family who lived in after World War I.

 Society

 Linguistic distribution

-According to the 2011 census, 90.98% of the population speak German, 8.94% Italian and 0.08% Ladin as first language.
+According to the 2024 census, 87.22% of the population speak German, 12.60% Italian and 0.18% Ladin as a first language.